 \section{Introduction}

 Longitudinal analyses of a network reveal insights into how communities of nodes are lost or created over time.
 Due to the complexity of most networks, statistical methods are necessary to uncover these broad dynamics.
 Simply put, suppose we observe a time-ordered sequence of networks among the same $n$ nodes represented as symmetric binary matrices $A^{(0)}, \ldots, A^{(1)} \in \{0,1\}^{n\times n}$, where for time $t \in [0,1]$, the $(i,j)$-entry of $A^{(t)}$ denotes the presence or absence of interaction between two nodes at time $t$.
-Due to the non-Euclidean nature of the data, it is often difficult to assess if the larger-scale community structures changed over time and, if so, which specific nodes were changing communities at what rate. \cite{sarkar2006dynamic} developed one of the first methods to investigate these time-varying dynamics.
+Due to the non-Euclidean nature of the data, it is often challenging to determine if larger-scale community structures have changed over time and, if so, which specific nodes are changing communities at what rate. \cite{sarkar2006dynamic} developed one of the first methods to investigate these time-varying dynamics.
 However, research on the statistical properties of such estimators is recent by comparison \citep{han2015consistent}.
 See \cite{kim2018review,pensky2019spectral} for a comprehensive overview.
-Our goal in this paper is to provide a theoretically justifiable new method that is computationally efficient and can handle a wide range of network dynamics.
+Our goal in this paper is to provide a theoretically new method that is both computationally efficient and capable of handling a wide range of network dynamics.